NeuroLife China

 Modality selection

-The physiotherapist reviews the diagnosis, contraindications and the state of skin and nervous system, then selects one or a combination of the eight available modalities.
+The diagnosis, contraindications and the state of skin and nervous system are reviewed; one modality or a combination of the eight available is selected.

 02